Chiragrs21/Event-Management-Dashboard-/README.md

-# Event Management Model
+# Event Management Dashboard

-A comprehensive Event Management Model designed to streamline event handling with features such as an event page, attendee management, task tracker, and secure authentication.
+A comprehensive Event Management Dashboard designed to streamline event handling with features such as an event page, attendee management, task tracker, and secure authentication.

 ## Features